rwharpernc/EDLA/documents/USER_GUIDE.md

 1. Go to the Profiles screen
 2. Enter a commander name in the text field
 3. Click "Add Profile"

+#### Viewing Session History

+1. Go to the Dashboard screen
+2. Select a commander (optional - shows all sessions if none selected)
+3. View statistics at the top
+4. Browse session history in the list
+5. Double-click any session to view detailed information

+#### Refreshing Session Data

+1. Go to the Dashboard screen
+2. Click "🔄 Refresh Sessions" button
+3. The application will scan all log files and update session data

 ## Understanding Events